fcecin/brocli/README.md

 The application was built with the ExpressJS framework.

 Deploying this into an actual webhost or cloud service is left as an exercise to the reader.
-There may be a deployment of Brocli running on https://brocli.nfshost.com/.

 ## Getting the dependencies